Huajuapan de León

 Heroica Ciudad de Huajuapan de León [waˈxwapan de leˈon] (Ñuu dee, meaning Place of Brave People) is a city with a surrounding municipality located in the northwestern part of the Mexican state of Oaxaca.

 It is part of the Huajuapan District in the north of the Mixteca Region.

-It has a population of about 45,321, the sixth-largest community in the state in population.
+The municipality has a population of 78,318, the sixth-largest community in the state in population.
 It is located at the intersection of Federal Highways 125 and 190.
 The name of Huajuapan comes from the Nahuatl words huaxin = huaje, ohtli = road, and apan = river.
 Literally, River of the huajes.
 The town was elevated to an honorary Mexican status in June 1843 in remembrance of The siege of Huajuapan, a battle between the royal army and the insurgents led by José María Morelos.
 The battle was won by the insurgents.
 The city was named after Antonio de León, a hero of the Mexican War of Independence.